Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 Zendesk hidden costs:

-- Zendesk Talk (phone) billed per minute on top of suite pricing
+- Zendesk Talk (phone) billed per minute

 - Professional Services for implementation ($5,000-20,000+)